|I know most of you don't believe in ghosts, goblins, apparitions, etc...

 on my stay on the Queen Mary, was much more chilling, much more frightening!

 THIS SHIP HAS NOT SAILED IN 45 YEARS!

 |DID I REALLY JUST SEE HIM?

-visitors.
+off to visitors.
 They were preparing it for renovations below deck and there was nary a soul around.
 I found doors that led to

-writing was written approximately in one foot in height.
+The writing was written approximately in one foot in height.
 Anyone that knows me knows that I am incapable of writing in this

 kind of doctor's scrawl.
 I pride myself on my handwriting.
 Secondly, my love of history and all things historical, would preclude

 me from doing anything as blasphemous as desecrating any part of the Queen Mary!
 So, you can heed this warning as a foghorn in the

 night or as a "Man Overboard!" but, do not judge thee until you judge for yourself, the strange happenings aboard the R.M.S.
 Queen Mary!